Lido lets you stake tokens from Ethereum and Polygon. Choose a network to start at lido.fi/#networks

 Although through the use of a liquid staking service such as Lido, you can eliminate the inconveniences of a token lock-up and enjoy non-custodial staking, liquid staking exposes stakeholders to interest rate risk and market volatility.
 Traditional staking, such as Everstake ETH non-custodial staking solutions, remains a straightforward and reliable choice.

-How can I stake ETH or MATIC through Lido?
+How can I stake ETH through Lido?

 - Step 1: Go to Lido and select a network to stake liquidly by clicking "Stake now"